 But most of us can’t harvest them fresh from the garden all year long.
 So we must come up with creative ways to preserve herbs for later use.

-Preserving herbs you grow in your garden is also a great way to save money, since buying them at the store is really expensive.
+Preserving herbs from your garden is also a great way to save money, since buying them at the store is really expensive.

 So, if you’re wondering what to do with nature’s bounty, then you’re in the right place!
 Below I will show you nine ways to save herbs, so you can continue to enjoy them throughout the year.

 9 Ways To Preserve Herbs

 There are many ways to preserve herbs.
 From drying to freezing, or making delicious herb-infused oils, vinegars, and butter… the options are endless!
 Here are my favorites…

 1. Storing Fresh Herbs In The Fridge